ARTISTIC DIRECTOR & CONDUCTOR (Recently Deceased)

 I love to listen to and tell stories, to play, to laugh and to cry, to aspire to live in the moment, to perform.
 I have had the good fortune to indulge in these passions on the stages of various community theaters, in my office as a play therapist for both children and adults, with my family and friends, and now, doing playback.
 Heraclitus said, “Man [or woman!] is most nearly himself when he achieves the seriousness of a child at play.”
 This is what I strive for in playback.

 PLAYER BACK & CONDUCTOR

 Erin Curren has been performing with Portland Playback since January 2009.
-In addition to teaching a revolutionary fitness class called Nia, Erin enjoys teaching French (currently at Bowdoin College), decorating her bedazzled taxi-inspired car (the Gypsy Crib), and going on adventures with her husband, Bob.
+In addition to teaching a revolutionary fitness class called Nia, Erin enjoys a variety of performance work, decorating her bedazzled taxi-inspired car (the Gypsy Crib), and going on adventures with her husband, Bob.
 Erin believes that every person is creative and that the world is a more joyous and saner place when each person is encouraged to express his or her inner artist.
 Erin believes that we become more whole, more alive, when we open up to one another, uncovering the connections that are ever-present between us, be it on stage, on the dance floor, in deep conversation, or at a stoplight!

 PLAYER BACK & CONDUCTOR

 Kym Dakin has been a working creative for over 25 years.
 She spent a decade in New York, where she appeared on and off Broadway and in regional productions throughout New England.
 In Maine, she was a company member of Madhorse Theatre and in productions at Portland Stage Co.
 She has taught theatre at PSC, as an original member of the Acorn School with David LaGraffe and Michael Howard, and for 7 years with the Maine Summer Dramatic Institute, as well as adjunct faculty at Bowdoin College.